corvusdeinanis/cuddlyspaceship/content/Classical Conditioning.md

 ---
-title: "Classical Conditioning"
+title: Classical Conditioning
-tags: ['psychology']
+tags:
+  - psychology
-status: 'bloom'
+status: bloom
+aka:
+  - Respondent Conditioning
 ---
 type of [[../../../Learning and Forgetting|Learning]] that happens **unconsciously**, when a neutral stimulus is paired with an unconditioned stimulus that already triggers a natural response.
 The neutral stimulus then becomes a conditioned stimulus that elicits the same or similar response, which is called a conditioned response.

 This process was discovered by **Ivan Pavlov**, a Russian physiologist, who experimented with dogs and their salivation reflex.

 Example of classical conditioning:
 - A student who hears a bell at the end of class may feel relieved (the bell becomes a conditioned stimulus for relief).
+So whenever the bell rings, the student might feel a sense of relief.

 ## Key Principles of Classical Conditioning